SHAHMACP/Machine-Learning-Basics-and-Terminologies/ML Algorithms/Clustering in Machine Learning.md

 | **Silhouette Score** | Measures separation distance between clusters            |
 | **Davies-Bouldin**   | Lower is better — how similar clusters are to each other |
 | **Inertia**          | Only for K-Means — total within-cluster distance         |

+#### Silhouette Score

+The silhouette score measures the similarity of each point to its own cluster compared to other clusters, and the silhouette plot visualizes these scores for each sample.
+A high silhouette score indicates that the clusters are well separated, and each sample is more similar to the samples in its own cluster than to samples in other clusters.
+A silhouette score close to 0 suggests overlapping clusters, and a negative score suggests poor clustering solutions.

 ```python
 from sklearn.metrics import silhouette_score